Hackers News Hackers News

 — OpenAI (@OpenAI) April 11, 2026

-OpenAI has moved quickly to contain the potential fallout.
-The company is revoking and rotating all macOS security certificates to invalidate any trust material that may have been exposed during the incident.
+In response, OpenAI has initiated aggressive containment measures.
+The company is revoking and rotating all macOS security certificates to nullify any trust material that may have been compromised during the incident.

-All macOS users are now required to update their OpenAI applications ChatGPT, Codex, Atlas, and Codex CLI to the latest versions to receive the refreshed certificates.
-OpenAI emphasized that users do not need to change passwords, as passwords and API keys were entirely unaffected by this incident.
+Consequently, all macOS users are now mandated to update their OpenAI applications—ChatGPT, Codex, Atlas, and Codex CLI—to their latest versions to incorporate these refreshed certificates.
+OpenAI has clarified that users do not need to change their passwords, as user credentials and API keys were unaffected by this incident.

-Critically, after May 8, 2026, older versions of these macOS applications will cease to receive updates and support, and may become fully non-functional.
-Users can update safely via an in-app update prompt or through official download links provided by OpenAI.
+A critical deadline has been set: after May 8, 2026, older versions of these macOS applications will no longer receive updates or support and may become completely non-functional.
+Users can update their applications securely via an in-app prompt or through official download links provided by OpenAI.

-The attack’s impact on OpenAI was confined exclusively to macOS applications.
-Applications on Android, Linux, and Windows platforms were not affected.
-OpenAI reiterated that it found no evidence of user data exfiltration, system compromise, or software tampering.
+The impact of this attack on OpenAI was strictly limited to macOS applications; Android, Linux, and Windows platforms remained unaffected.
+OpenAI reiterated its findings of no evidence of user data exfiltration, system compromise, or software tampering.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.